debraysimon/thingpark-global-sim/docs/orphans/dmug-add-message-mode-destination.md

 1. In the AS routing profile frame, if you want to set the cellular message mode, select **Message only** from the **Mode** list.

-    -\> The AS routing profile panel appears with message mode configuration.
+    -\&gt; The AS routing profile panel appears with message mode configuration.

 2. In the Message mode destinations frame, click **Add**.